-The frequency of an insurance companies’ verification of a claimant’s current disability status depends on the controlling policy’s definition of “disability”, the claimant’s medical condition(s), and the prognosis of the claimant’s medical condition(s).
+The frequency of an insurance company’s verification of a claimant’s current disability status depends on the controlling policy’s definition of “disability,” the claimant’s medical condition(s), and the prognosis of the claimant’s medical condition(s).
 Most insurance companies, including Principal Financial, will contact claimants at least once every 18-24 months to verify their condition has not changed.

 Appealing a Denied Principal Financial Disability Claim

 Do not lose hope if you have received a claim denial letter from Principal Financial.
 If an insurance company has denied your claim, you have a right to appeal the decision.
 Many claimants are already overwhelmed with the claims process and decide to retain an experienced attorney for legal advice and to help with the administrative appeal process.
-Under most policies, you or your lawyer only have 180 days to submit an appeal, so it is important that you contact an attorney as soon as possible.
+Under most policies, you or your lawyer only have 180 days to submit an appeal, so you must contact an attorney as soon as possible.
 Most attorneys offer a free consultation so you can determine if the attorney-client relationship will be the right fit for you.

 Do I Have to File an Appeal?

 If you have a group Principal insurance policy through your employer, your claim is likely governed by the Employee Retirement Income Security Act (ERISA).
-Under ERISA disability law you are required to exhaust your administrative appeal rights with the insurer before you can file an ERISA lawsuit.
-However, the claims of those with individual disability insurance policies or those with a government or church employer are not governed by ERISA law and are instead governed by state law.
+Under ERISA disability law, you must exhaust your administrative appeal rights with the insurer before filing an ERISA lawsuit.
+However, the claims of those with individual disability insurance policies or those with a government or church employer are not governed by ERISA law but are governed by state law.
 In a non-ERISA case, you may be able to file a lawsuit without going through the administrative appeal process.

 Hire a Principal Financial Group Disability Attorney